Aymanhb1/Student-Performance-Prediction/README.md

 2. The best performing model will be saved as `best_student_performance_model.pkl`.
 3. The `app.py` file provides a basic example of how to load the saved model and use it for predictions within a web framework (Flask).
 You would need to install the required libraries (`pip install -r requirements.txt`) and potentially adapt the `app.py` for your specific deployment environment.

-## Future Work

-*   Explore more advanced feature engineering techniques.
-*   Experiment with different machine learning algorithms and deep learning architectures.
-*   Perform hyperparameter tuning to optimize model performance.
-*   Integrate the sentiment analysis results as a feature if real student feedback data is available.
-*   Build a more robust and scalable deployment solution.